verless/verless/docs/theme-reference.md

 my-blog/
 └── themes/
     └── dark-theme/
+        ├── theme.yml
+        ├── assets/
-        ├── css/
+        │   └── css/
         │       └── style.css
-        ├── js/
         └── templates/
             ├── list-page.html
             └── page.html
 ```

-The `css` and `js` directories will be copied into the root of your website, so your stylesheet will be directly
+Stylesheets, JavaScript files or even images can be stored in `assets`.
+This directory will be copied into the root of
-available as `/css/style.css`, for example.
+your website, so the stylesheet from the example above is directly available as `/assets/css/style.css`.
+Any
+theme-specific configuration goes into `theme.yml`.

 **To activate your theme, set it in `verless.yml`:**